Carolyn Geise: Biography

-She was born Carolyn Lee Deuter in Olympia, Washington and grew up there and in Seattle.

-She earned a BA in clothing and textiles from Whitman College and then a B.Arch. from the University of Washington in 1963.
-During her UW architecture studies, she staffed the American Institute of Architects (AIA Seattle) booth at the 1962 Seattle World's Fair.
+Geise was born Carolyn Lee Deuter in Olympia, Washington on September 8, 1935; and grew up there and in Seattle.
+She attended Franklin High School in Seattle.
+She earned a BA in clothing and textiles from Whitman College in 1957, and then a B.Arch. from the University of Washington (UW) in 1963.
+She was the only woman to graduate with a degree in architecture, then primarily seen as a man's profession, but had been encouraged to explore it by architect Victor Steinbreuck.
+During her UW architecture studies, she staffed the American Institute of Architects (AIA) booth at the 1962 Seattle World's Fair, having won a scholarship from the national organization.